RyanMeaux1990/RyanMeaux1990.github.io/README.md

 1. Updating SQL Table to include a column for users phone number.
 2. Created a new view for the execution of the Two Factor Authentication methods.
 3. Created new methods in the Database Controller class to execute the Two Factor Authentication.
-4. Added a new line to the registration page to accept the phone number.
+4. Added a new text box to the registration page to capture the phone number.

 ### Demonstrated Skills
 1. Create and design creative solutions to address security flaws.